tpiekarski/lkm-sandbox/README.md

 ## Overview
 [Building](#building) / [Testing](#testing) / [Make](#make) / [Modules](#modules) / [License](#license) / [Notes](#notes) / [Links](#links)

 The Linux Kernel Module Sandbox is a little module to learn, test and experiment with the development of Kernel Modules for the Linux System.
-It won't be anything very usable and there won't be any new driver emerging from this sandbox (at least it is not intented).
-That module is only for learning and study purpose and will contain also heavy comments explaning things in the source code.
+It won't be anything very usable and there won't be any new driver emerging from this sandbox (at least it is not intended).
+That module is only for learning and study purpose and will contain also a few comments explaining things in the source code.

 ## [Building](#building)
 ```